Global properties of Dirichlet forms on discrete spaces: Characterizations of Recurrence and Transience

 This finishes the proof. \end{proof}

 For proving Green's formula in Lemma \ref{green} we needed that one of the functions had compact support.
-As a last characterization of recurrence in this section we want to show that recurrence is equivalent to the validity of Green's formula for a different class of functions.
-To do this, let us introduce the \emph{boundary term}
+As a last characterization for recurrence we show that recurrence is equivalent to the validity of Green's formula for a different class of functions.
+We introduce the \emph{boundary term}